Awvee Storey

 Awvee Storey (born April 18, 1977) is a former American professional basketball player and assistant coach for the Connecticut Sun of the WNBA.
-He played the shooting guard/small forward position.
+He played the shooting guard and small forward positions.

 High school career

 Born in Chicago, Illinois, Storey formed a relationship with Bennet Wang who ran an inner-city basketball league.
 Storey's mother relinquished Storey into Bennet Wang's care.
-Storey attended Proviso West High School in Hillside, Illinois, in 1996-97, he played for New Hampton Prep.
+Storey attended Proviso West High School in Hillside, Illinois, in 1996–97, he played for New Hampton Prep.

 College career

 Storey played his freshman season at the University of Illinois before transferring to Arizona State University, sitting out the 1998–99 season.

 Storey was one of the top rebounders in the Pac-10, at only 6–6.
 He made an immediate impact and gave the young squad some veteran leadership despite being only a sophomore.
 Blessed with excellent athletic ability, Storey was able to defend guards, forwards and, when necessary, a center.
 He posted 16 double-doubles in his 85-game career.
 In 2000–01, he earned Pac-10 Honorable Mention honours, after posting career-highs in points (13.1) and rebounds (9.1), the latter a conference best.

 Storey earned his bachelor of Interdisciplinary Studies degree with concentrations in communications and sociology at ASU.
 In the summer of 2001, he worked for Fox Sports Arizona as a production department intern.